MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 Its possible to reference another TMDL object using the **ref** keyword followed by the object type and name.

-For example, if you serialize a Column object using the string serialization API, this will be the outcome:
+For example, if you serialize a Column object using the string serialization API, the outcome will be:

 ```tmdl
 ref table Table1